From CodeTalk to Stability: Lauren Builds a Future on Her Own Terms

 Stability as an Ongoing Practice

-Stability is not just a milestone you reach.
-For many of us, it is something we continue to practice, protect, and slowly learn to trust.
+I’m proud of where I am now.
+But I don’t believe in erasing the past to make the present more palatable.
+Housing instability leaves marks, and acknowledging that doesn’t diminish success.
+It makes it honest.
+Stability isn’t just a milestone you reach.
+For many of us, it’s something we continue to practice, protect, and slowly learn to trust.

 “Stability isn’t just a milestone you reach.
 For many of us, it’s something we continue to practice, protect, and learn to trust.”

 If you are reading this while living with uncertainty around housing, work, or what comes next, know that progress does not have to be linear.
 It also does not have to happen alone.
 Support is out there.
+And when it meets you at the right moment, it can change everything.

-And that is okay.
+And that’s okay.